-- 1. All meat goat exhibitors are encouraged to participate in the fitting and showing class. - 2.
-The animal used in this class must be exhibited in a 4-H/FFA division class. - 3.
-All exhibitors must show their own animals. - 4.
-Show order is Senior, Intermediate and Junior. - 5.
-Grand Champion and Reserve Grand Champion rosettes will be awarded in each class.
-Top two in each age division will go on to compete in Supreme Showman.
+- 1. All meat goat exhibitors are encouraged to participate in showmanship. - 2.
+The animal used in Showmanship classes must be exhibited in a conformation 4-H/FFA division class, owned and shown by the showmanship exhibitor.
+If an exhibitor is enrolled in the 4-H/FFA project and has no animal entered in the 4-H/FFA division but does have an animal entered in the Open Class division the Open Class animal may be used. - 3.
+Show order is Senior, Intermediate and Junior. - 4.
+The top two in each class will go on to compete in Supreme Showman.